Video game console emulator: Perspectives

 Outside of official usage, emulation has generally been seen negatively by video game console manufacturers and game developers.
-The largest concern is nature of copyright infringement related to ROM images of games, typically distributed freely and without hardware restrictions.
+The largest concern is the nature of copyright infringement related to ROM images of games, typically distributed freely and without hardware restrictions.
 While this directly impacts potential sales of emulated games and thus the publishers and developers, the nature of the value chain of the industry can lead to potential financial harm to console makers.
 Further, emulation challenges the industry's use of the razorblade model for console games, where consoles are sold near cost and revenue instead obtained from licenses on game sales.
 With console emulation being developed even while consoles are still on the market, console manufacturers are forced to continue to innovate, bring more games for their systems to market, and move quickly onto new technology to continue their business model.
 There are further concerns related to intellectual property of the console's branding and of games' assets that could be misused, though these are issues less with emulation itself but with how the software is subsequently used.

 Alternatively, emulation is seen to enhance video game preservation efforts, both in shifting game information from outdated technology into newer, more persistent formats, and providing software or hardware alternates to aged hardware.
 Concerns about cost, availability, and longevity of game software and console hardware have also been cited as a reason for supporting the development of emulators.
 Some users of emulation also see emulation as means to preserve games from companies that have long-since gone bankrupt or disappeared from the industry's earlier market crash and contractions, and where ownership of the property is unclear.
 Emulation can also be seen as a means to enhance functionality of the original game that would otherwise not be possible, such as adding in localizations via ROM patches or new features such as save states.
-In November 2021, Phil Spencer stated that he hoped for video game companies to eventually develop and propagate legal emulation which would allow users to play any game from the past that they already owned a copy of, characterizing it as "a great North Star" for the industry to aim towards in the future.
+In November 2021, Phil Spencer stated that he hoped for video game companies to eventually develop and propagate legal emulation that would allow users to play any game from the past that they already owned a copy of, characterizing it as "a great North Star" for the industry to aim towards in the future.